-To register with VSI as your sending organisation tell us a bit more about yourself and sign up with VSI as your ESC sending organisation
+To register with VSI as your sending organisation, tell us a bit more about yourself by filling out our form.

 If you have already completed a long-term volunteering activity (longer than 2 months) funded by the ESC or former European Voluntary Service (EVS) programme, you are not eligible to participate in another long-term volunteering activity funded by the European Solidarity Corps.
 However, you can still participate in other activities supported by the Corps such as traineeships, jobs, solidarity projects and volunteering teams.